King Henry VII Family Tree showing:

 The first, Lambert Simnel appeared in 1487 claiming to be Henry’s cousin, Edward Earl of Warwick.
 The real Earl of Warwick was imprisoned in the Tower of London and Henry paraded him through the streets to show Simnel was an impostor.
 Simnel’s supporters were defeated at the Battle of Stoke and realising that Simnel had been used by his opponents he was given a position in the royal kitchens.

-Perkin Warbeck presented a more serious challenge to Henry.
+Perkin Warbeck presented a more serious challenge to King Henry VII.
 He claimed to be Richard Duke of York, son of King Henry IV and the younger of the Princes in the Tower.
 He appeared in 1492 and gained the backing of Margaret of Burgundy, sister of King Edward IV, King Charles VIII of France, Holy Roman Emperor Maximilian and King James IV of Scotland.
 Warbeck was eventually defeated and imprisoned in 1497.

 When the third pretender, Ralph Wulford, appeared in 1499, Henry wasted no time in having him captured and executed.
 Perkin Warbeck, who was imprisoned in the Tower of London and Edward Earl of Warwick were also executed.